ttytm/anchor-solana-twitter/README.md

 ```
 ❯ anchor test
-anchor-solana-twitter

 tweets
   ✔ can send and update tweets
   ✔ can send a tweet without a tag
   ✔ cannot send a tweet without content
   ✔ cannot send a tweet with a tag > 50 or content > 280 characters
   ✔ cannot update a tweet without changes
   ✔ can delete own tweets
   ✔ can fetch and filter tweets

 comments
+  ✔ can comment and update comments
-		✔ can send, update and delete comments
+  ✔ can delete comments

 votings
-		✔ can vote and update votings for tweets
+  ✔ can vote and update a voting
-		✔ can derive tweets from a users votings
+  ✔ can derive tweets from votings

 direct messages
-		✔ can send and update direct messages to other users
+  ✔ can send and update dms
+  ✔ can delete dms
-		✔ can fetch and filter a users direct messages
+  ✔ can fetch and filter dms

 user alias
+  ✔ can create and update a user alias
-		✔ can create, update and delete a user alias
+  ✔ can delete a user alias

+status
+  ✔ can set a status message with up to 50 characters
+  ✔ can delete a status message

+reactions
+  ✔ can react on tweets and update and delete reactions
+  ✔ cannot send other then predefined reactions
 ```

 [1]: https://book.anchor-lang.com/getting_started/installation.html